aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/network-services.md

           mtu: <int>

           # Enable or disable MPLS label flow for VPWS pseudowires.
-          # When enabled, the provider edge device will push an additional MPLS label with the "flow" label bit set for each packet received on the pseudowire.
+          # When enabled, the provider edge (PE) device pushes an additional MPLS label with the flow label bit set on each packet received over the pseudowire.
-          # This is typically used in Segment Routing designs to allow the service provider to apply specific handling to pseudowire traffic based on the presence of the flow label.
+          # This is typically used in Segment Routing deployments to enable flow-aware load balancing or apply specific handling to pseudowire traffic based on the presence of the flow label.
           label_flow: <bool>
     ```